otacke/h5pxapikatchu/readme.txt

 Initial release.

 == Upgrade Notice ==

+= 0.3.5 =
+Upgrade if you are using a " inside your content or expect students to type one.

 = 0.3.4 =
 Upgrade if you want to filter for particular values in table columns or to change the number of entries per page.